 What do engine manufacturers recommend?

 Renewable diesel is the bio component recommended according to the latest and most stringent specifications in the Worldwide Fuel Charter (WWFC).
 WWFC 5 does not allow the use of traditional biodiesel, but thanks to its high cetane number, purity and stability, renewable diesel is recommended.
 WWFC 5 also specifies strict emission limit values, particulate filter life, long-term engine durability, engine performance and cold weather performance.
-Neste MY Renewable Diesel is certified by engine manufacturers including Volvo Trucks, John Deere, Caterpillar and many others.
-Tests continue to show that the combination of modern diesel engine technology and renewable diesel can decrease total cost of ownership by enhancing vehicle performance and preventing engine wear and tear—all while significantly reducing greenhouse gas emissions and pollution.
+Neste MY Renewable Diesel is certified by engine manufacturers including Volvo Trucks, John Deere, Caterpillar, Scania, Mercedes-Benz, DAF, MAN and many others.
+Tests continue to show that the combination of modern diesel engine technology and renewable diesel can decrease total cost of ownership by enhancing vehicle performance and preventing engine wear and tear - all while significantly reducing greenhouse gas emissions.

 Neste MY Renewable Diesel’s cetane number, indicating its ignition properties, is very high, greater than 70.
-That makes it easier for engines to start when the weather is cold, and contributes to cleaner, more efficient combustion, especially in urban environments.
-The cetane number for traditional biodiesel is usually no more than 50-60.
+That makes it easier for engines to start when the weather is cold, and contributes to cleaner, more efficient combustion.
+The cetane number for biodiesel is usually no more than 50-60.

 Neste MY Renewable Diesel does not contain sulphur or aromatics.
-That's why lower exhaust emissions are generated during combustion in an engine.
+That's why lower exhaust emissions are generated during combustion in an engine, especially in older vehicles.
 Neste MY Renewable Diesel reduces vehicle emissions of particles, hydrocarbons and NOx.
-Since virtually no ash is generated by the combustion of Neste MY, the lifetime of the particulate filter is extended.
+Since virtually no ash is generated by the combustion of Neste MY, the lifetime of the particulate filter can be extended.